This blog is where I share insights from any number of adventures in data analysis.

 Updates:

-I installed Squirrel SQL to access multiple dbs via rich client.
+I installed Squirrel SQL to access multiple DBS via rich client.

 I installed GraalVM to do polyglot data science in a notebook.